asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 - The optimiser chosen is the **Stochastic Gradient Descent** algorithm; we may have more to say about it in an Optimisation series.

-### One Neuron, One Input, No Bias, RelU Activation Function
+### 2. One Neuron, One Input, No Bias, ReLU Activation Function

 Let's add an activation function to the above example.
 This will be a **Rectified Linear Unit** (ReLU).
+The architecture we are aiming for is like so:

 ![One Neuron, One Input, No Bias, ReLU](/assets/images/ann-1-ip-no-bias-relu.png)